iouthwaite/iouthwaite.github.io/Contact.md

 <div style="display:flex">
      <div style="flex:1;padding-left:10px;">
-     	  I work/have worked with expert teams from Stony Brook (Tsirka), MSKCC (Chodera, Long), SGC Frankfurt (Knapp), and UCSF (Shah, Shokat) among others.
-These opportunities are mostly due to my incredible PhD mentor, Dr. Markus Seeliger, who has shown me what collaborative science can generate.
-I've developed my skills at the interface of biochemistry and computational biology and I have the language to communicate accross both fields.
+     	  I work/have worked with expert teams from Stony Brook (Tsirka), MSKCC (Chodera, Long), SGC Frankfurt (Knapp), UMD (Tiwary), and UCSF (Shah, Shokat) among others.
+My incredible PhD mentor, Dr. Markus Seeliger, has shown me what collaborative science can generate.
+I've developed skills at the interface of biochemistry and computational biology and I speak the language of both fields.
 What are we going to build? <br><br>
           Get in touch: ian.outhwaite[at]stonybrookmedicine.edu <br><br>
 	  Or find out more with: <br>
 	  Orcid: <a href = "https://orcid.org/0000-0003-2037-3261"> 0000-0003-2037-3261 </a> <br>